magnumjs/mag.js/examples/tutorials/build-with-magjs-tutorial-selectors.md

 [Try it on JSBin]()

 <hr>

 **NEXT ARTICLE**

 **Components**

-Components are the building blocks of React.
+Components are the building blocks of MagJS.
 Master them and see a new side of web development.

 [Continue]()